A preference for plain talk and inclusiveness Foi salvo

 These findings echo our 2016 survey in which we investigated the impact of different management styles.
 That survey suggested that organizations taking an inclusive approach, rather than an authoritarian/rules-based approach, are less likely to lose people.
 It also indicated employee satisfaction was high in 76 percent of organizations taking a “liberal/relaxed” approach to management; only in 49 percent of the more controlling, rules-based organizations were satisfaction levels considered to be high.

 There are other findings in the current survey to suggest that millennials appreciate working in a collaborative and consensual environment rather than one that directly links accountability and responsibility to seniority (or pay).
 Although two-thirds (64 percent) would like their senior leadership to take on higher levels of accountability, the majority also believes that people should either take collective responsibility (16 percent) or—irrespective of their positions or salaries—as much personal responsibility as possible (47 percent).
-Interestingly, only in Russia do a majority of millennials (65 percent) believe that level of responsibility should be directly linked to level of seniority or pay.
 The rejection of this view is strongest in Australia, South Korea, the UK, and Italy.